dstaflund/devops-aws-cloudformation/README.md

 #### Creating the Stacks

-To create the AWS CloudFormation stacks, do the following:
+To create the AWS CloudFormation stacks, do the following _(NB:  These instructions assume you are running Linux with bash installed)_:

 1. Create an AWS account
 1. Download and install AWS Command Line Interface from https://aws.amazon.com/cli/
 1. Open a command prompt and go to the top-level directory of this repository
-1. Create the stacks by doing the following (NB:  Only Linux syntax is provided here -- modify for Windows):
+1. Create the stacks by doing the following:

 ```
-    #
-    # Note that you can use '-c' instead of '--create-stack' in the following
-    #

     > cd stacks
-    > cd ./1_service
-    > ./build.sh --create-stack      # Create the S3 bucket and associated role
-    > cd ../2_macro
-    > ./build.sh --create-stack      # (Optional) Create a lambda that can be used to upload files to the S3 bucket
-    > cd ../3_test
-    > ./build.sh --create-stack      # (Optional) Use lambda to upload test app to the S3 bucket
-    > cd ../4_network
-    > ./build.sh --create-stack      # Create the network infrastructure
-    > cd ../5_server
+    > ./setup.sh
-    > ./build.sh --create-stack      # Deploying the servers, etc. onto the network
 ```

-After you run each step, log onto the AWS Console, go to the CloudFormation section, and wait until the Stack has been created before moving onto the subsequent step.
+The script will take a while to complete.
+Once it's finished, log onto the AWS Console, go to the EC2 instances section and wait until both of the instances are up and running before trying to view the application.

 #### Viewing the Web Application